 - 6.4.1 The School will be processing Sensitive Personal Data about our stakeholders.
-We recognise that the law states that this type of Data needs more protection.
-Therefore, Data Users must be more careful with the way in which we process Sensitive Personal Data. - 6.4.2 When Sensitive Personal Data is being processed, as well as establishing a lawful basis (as outlined in paragraph 5.1 above), a separate condition for processing it must be met.
-In most cases the relevant conditions are likely to be that: - 6.4.2.1 the Data Subject's explicit consent to the processing of such data has been obtained - 6.4.2.2 processing is necessary for reasons of substantial public interest, on the basis of Union or Member State law which shall be proportionate to the aim pursued, where we respect the essence of the right to data protection and provide for suitable and specific measures to safeguard the fundamental rights and the interests of the Data Subject; - 6.4.2.3 processing is necessary to protect the vital interests of the Data Subject or of another natural person where the Data Subject is physically or legally incapable of giving consent;
+We recognise that the law states that this type of Personal Data needs more protection.
+Therefore, Data Users must be more careful with the way in which we process Sensitive Personal Data. - 6.4.2 When Special Category/Sensitive Personal Data is being processed, as well as establishing a lawful basis (as outlined in paragraph Error!
+Reference source not found. above), a separate condition for processing it must be met.
+The additional bases which allow processing of Special Category Personal Data are: - 6.4.2.1 explicit consent has been given - 6.4.2.2 for employment, social security and social protection purposes - 6.4.2.3 for vital interests